-water service see the Water Supply (Safety and Reliability) Act 2008.
+water service has the same meaning as provided in the Water Supply (Safety and Reliability) Act 2008.

 water service provider, for premises, means the person registered under the Water Supply (Safety and Reliability) Act 2008, chapter 2, part 3, as the water service provider for retail water services for the premises.